skypilot-org/skypilot/docs/source/examples/syncing-code-artifacts.rst

 --------------------------------------

-Task artifacts, such as **logs and checkpoints**, can either be transparently uploaded to a cloud object store, or directly copied from the remote cluster.
+Task artifacts, such as **logs and checkpoints**, can either be transparently uploaded to a cloud object storage, or directly copied from the remote cluster.

 Writing artifacts to cloud object storage